vpratz/BayesFlow/docsrc/source/index.rst

 The installer should automatically choose the appropriate TensorFlow version depending on your operating system.
 However, if the installation fails, Tensorflow and Tensorflow-Probability are likely to be the culprit, and you might consider starting your bug hunt there.
-You can find detailed installation instructions for developers :doc:`here <installation>`.
+You can find detailed installation instructions for developers :doc:`here <contributing>`.

 Citation